LG Cup in Kenya in 1999–2000

 The LG Cup 1999–2000 was a four team cricket ODI tournament held in Kenya.
 After the round robin stage, the final took place between South Africa and India.
-Despite only making his international debut in India's opening game of the tournament, Vijay Bhardwaj won the man of the series award.
+Despite only making his international debut in India's opening game of the tournament, Vijay Bharadwaj won the man of the series award.
 The tournament was dominated by the bowlers, with the best bowling figures being Sunil Joshi's 5 wickets for 6 runs off his full 10 overs, one of the most economical figures of all time.
 With the bat, no player passed 50 twice in the series and only Ganguly and Lance Klusener made hundreds.